-Financial assets at amortised cost:

-These assets are subsequently measured at amortised cost using the effective interest method.
+Financial assets at amortised cost: These assets are subsequently measured at amortised cost using the effective interest method.
 Interest income is calculated using effective interest method and recognised in profit or loss.

-and recognised in profit of foss

-Financial assets at These assets are subsequently measured at fair value.
-Net gains and losses are

-FVTPL: recognised in profit or loss.
+Financial assets at FVTPL: These assets are subsequently measured at fair value.
+Net gains and losses are recognised in profit or loss.